portdebarcelona/OpenInfoAPI-Ports/README.md

 - The need to **increase the transparency** of what happens in the port, which citizens demand from public administrations.

 This project is focused on the last two points:
-- Identifying and classifying the information of a port in different categories.
+- Identifying and classifying the information of a port in different domains.
 - Defining APIs to show port state.
 - And doing it following actual standards:
   - HTTP protocol